Catherine22/ClassLoader/README.md

 #### 5. View

-In your apk, you can't just get the view by setContentView(@LayoutRes int layoutResID), it can't find your resources.
+In your apk, you can't just get the view with setContentView(@LayoutRes int layoutResID), it can't find your resources.
 You most use View.inflate() to find resources.

 E.g.